camillarees/camillarees.github.io-reading-notes/201/class-01.md

 ## What is JavaScript?

 1. Describe 2 things that require JavaScript in the Browser?
+        - Displaying user input on the webpage
+        - Completing tasks based on user input

 2. How can you add JavaScript to an HTML document?
   - Through script tags.
 Example:
   ```